changh95/Academic-Page/_pages/about.md

 3D Vision, Deep Learning, Optical Sensing

-- Enabling a better user interaction by accurate representation of 3D world
+- Enabling a better user interaction through accurate representations of the 3D world
-- Extend vision capability beyond visible spectrum with optical sensing
+- Extend human vision capability beyond the visible spectrum with optical sensing
 - Building an optimised hardware and software configuration for best performance